Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Local torsors and how to detect them

 Finally, assume that $\dim(X) \geq 3$.
 Then, we have to show that $(3) \Rightarrow (1)$.
 Since $\dim(X)\geq3$, we have that $\Picloc_{X/k}$ is representable by a group scheme locally of finite type over $k$ by \cite[Th\'eor\`eme II.7.8]{Boutot}.
 Thus, $\Picloc_{X/k}^\circ$ is a group scheme of finite type over $k$.
 In particular, $(\Picloc_{X/k})_{\reduced}^\circ$ has finite index in $\Picloc_{X/k}^\circ$.
 Now, if $(\Picloc_{X/k})_{\reduced}^\circ$ is an ordinary semiabelian variety, then $\Dieulocloc((\Picloc_{X/k})_{\reduced}^\circ) = 0$ and hence, $\Dieulocloc(\Picloc_{X/k}) = \Dieulocloc(\Picloc_{X/k}^\circ)$ has finite length as a $\Dieu$-module and so $\Picloclocloc_{X/k}$ is a finite group scheme by Corollary \ref{cor: finiteifdieufinite}. \end{proof}

 \begin{Question} Are all three assertions equivalent if $\dim(X)=2$? \end{Question}

-Let us shortly digress on cones: Let $Y$ be a positive-dimensional projective variety over $k$, let $\mathcal{L}$ be a very ample invertible sheaf on $Y$, such that $Y$ is projectively normal with respect to the embedding determined by $\mathcal{L}$.
+Let us shortly digress on cones - we will not need these results in the sequel, but they may be helpful in order to put the results of this section in a broader perspective.
+Also, it provides some evidence that Question \ref{qu: length of picloclocloc} may have a positive answer.
+Let $Y$ be a positive-dimensional projective variety over $k$, let $\mathcal{L}$ be a very ample invertible sheaf on $Y$, such that $Y$ is projectively normal with respect to the embedding determined by $\mathcal{L}$.
 Let $x\in X$ be the completion of the affine cone $\Spec \bigoplus_{n\geq 0} H^0(Y,\mathcal{L}^{\otimes n})$ over $(Y,\mathcal{L})$.
 Note that our assumptions imply that $x \in X$ is a normal singularity of dimension at least $2$.
 By \cite[Corollaire V.1.8.2, Proposition V.5.1]{Boutot} and \cite[Section 3]{EsnaultViehweg}, we have

 where $\mathbf{U}$ is smooth, commutative, and unipotent (see \cite[p.9 Corollaire]{Oort}) and $(\Pic_{Y/k})_{\reduced}^\circ$ is the Picard variety of $Y$.
 Moreover, $\mathbf{U}$ is trivial if and only if $H^1(Y,\mathcal{L}) = 0$.
 In particular, by Proposition \ref{prop: finiteVlengthsemiabelian}, if $V$ is nilpotent on $\varinjlim_{m,n} H^2_{\idealm}(X,W_n\OO_X)[F^m]$, then $(\Picloc_{X/k})_{\reduced}^\circ \cong (\Pic_{Y/k})_{\reduced}^\circ$ is an ordinary abelian variety and $H^1(Y,\mathcal{L}) = 0$.